top of page

 The wind is passing by.

-Before goblin girl, Gretty Gredible ever learned to read, her relentless Fat Dad FORCED her to love music.
+Before goblin girl, Gretty Gredible, ever learned to read, her relentless Fat Dad FORCED her to love music.

 To clear up ALL your Beatles Midrash problems.

-Beatle fanatic Avram Ider didn't believe in God, but one of Gretty's caretakers knew the Rosetti poem as an intimation of God's existence - or at least of the reality of the unseen.
-This same caretaker shared with Gretty a copy of her Illustrated Children's Bible and, later, stories of Simone Weil, a Jewish seeker who became fascinated with the plight of the poor and also the mysteries of the Roman Catholic Church.
-C.Moon Vile became just another way for father and daughter to delight, distract, and deliver each other from insufferable tensions and forebodings that at times seemed inescapable.
+This same caretaker later shared with Gretty a copy of her Illustrated Children's Bible.
+Carol Ann also shared stories of Simone Weil, a Jewish seeker, fascinated with the plight of the poor, the humanities, and by the mysteries of the Roman Catholic Church.
+C.Moon (Vile!) became just another way for father and daughter to delight, distract, and deliver each other from insufferable tensions and forebodings that at times seemed inescapable.
 It was just one of their blessings.

 Glum old Fat Abe was ever loath to speak of spirituality, never mind the sublime, but he and his daughter could revel and dance to certain forms of divine silliness.